 How far is Canary Wharf from central London?

 Canary Wharf is around six miles direct from Central London, or 9.5 miles by road.
 Depending on where exactly in the centre of the city you’re travelling from, you can expect around a half hour to 45 minutes journey by public transport or car.

 Can I drive into Canary Wharf?

 Yes, you can drive into Canary Wharf – it is linked to the City and West End by the Limehouse Link Tunnel and The Highway and to south of the river by The Blackwall and Rotherhithe tunnels.
 There are 2,500 paid public parking spaces available.

 How do I get to Canary Wharf?

-Getting around London during your stay at one of our Canary Wharf hotels is easy.
-The Docklands Light Railway (DLR) network runs from Canary Wharf and Heron Quay stations to central stations such as Tower Gateway and Bank, as well as Stratford in the south and Woolwich in the north – ideal for sightseeing on city breaks in London!
+Getting around London is easy.
+The Canada Water London Overground station links to all parts of the city by train.
+The Docklands Light Railway (DLR) network runs from Canary Wharf and Heron Quay stations to central stations such as Tower Gateway and Bank, as well as Stratford in the south and Woolwich in the north.
 For the tube, London Underground’s Jubilee Line runs frequent services between Canary Wharf and London Bridge, Waterloo, Green Park and more.
 All Canary Wharf stations are in Zone 2.
-Alternatively, why not hop on a Thames Clipper from Canary Wharf Pier?

 Is there free parking in Canary Wharf?

-Parking is chargeable at all Canary Wharf car parks.
-On weekends and bank holidays though, you can enjoy free parking for three hours by spending £10 in any of Canary Wharf’s shops, bars or restaurants!
-Just remember to validate your ticket at the point of purchase.
+Parking is generally paid for in all Canary Wharf car parks (except for business and residential spaces).
+At weekends and Bank Holidays, however, you can get 3 hours’ free parking by spending £10 in any shops, cafes, bars or restaurants; just ask for your ticket to be validated at point of purchase.